erynes/Plotting-Partner/README.md

 ## Line plot (time-varying measurements)

-For the line plot, choose an entity by which to group (i.e. color) the data, e.g. to highlight comparisons between molecules, passages, or plate IDs.
+For the line plot, choose an entity by which to group (i.e. color) the data, e.g. to highlight comparisons between treatments, reagents, or plate IDs.

-Once you've chosen y-axis and "group by" properties and rendered a line plot via the "SHOW PLOT" button, you can choose whether to collapse replicates (plot mean ± SD), you can hide curves by clicking on their entries in the legend, and you can change any curve's color by clicking on a data point within the curve.
+Once you&rsquo;ve chosen y-axis and &ldquo;group by&rdquo; properties and
+rendered a line plot via the &ldquo;SHOW PLOT&rdquo; button, you can choose whether to collapse replicates (plot mean ± SD), you can hide curves by clicking on their entries in the legend, and you can change any curve&rsquo;s color by clicking on a data point within the curve.

-By default, changing one replicate's color will change its color in all subplots and will also change the color of all fellow replicates of the same entity.
+By default, changing one replicate&rsquo;s color will change its color in all subplots and will also change the color of all fellow replicates of the same entity.
 Options are provided (via checkboxes) to restrict changes to single subplots and single replicates.
 See further below for a description of the color-choice options.

-If you choose to collapse replicates, a slider will appear to the right of your choice enabling you to optionally "subtly spread the points horizontally."
+If you choose to collapse replicates, a slider will appear to the right of your choice enabling you to optionally &ldquo;subtly spread the points horizontally.&rdquo;
-This can be helpful to distinguish points ± error bars that lie on top of each other, which commonly occurs because measurements are made at identical discrete values ("day" on the x-axis).
+This can be helpful to distinguish points ± error bars that lie on top of each other, which commonly occurs when measurements are made at identical discrete values (&ldquo;day&rdquo; on the x-axis).

 ## Bar plot (demographics and/or summary metrics)